ambarb/trygit_4_8_plus/README.md

 - Do not locally *commit* and *push* changes to the central repo.
 Use your fork for this purpose.
 - It is best to never *commit* work on the master branch.
 The central repo and its forks can have different "copies" called branches.
 - Git commands to check things before committing: `git status`, `git remote -v`, `git branch`
-- Use `git commit` and `git push` regulary to track incremental changes and not loose work on your "feature" branch.
+- Use `git commit` and `git push` regulary to track incremental changes for your future self and not lose work on your "feature" branch.
 - If you get stuck or confused, see links at bottom that provide more details.

 ***Starting local contributions and submitting them using a feature branch***